Oslo shooting suspect remanded in custody

 Zaniar Matapour will have no contact with the outside world until July 25, Oslo District Court ruled.

-The 43-year-old is accused of killing two men and wounding 21 other people when he opened fire near a gay bar in central Oslo in the early hours of Saturday morning, amid celebrations linked to the city's Pride festival.
+The 43-year-old is accused of killing two men, aged 54 and 60, and wounding 21 other people when he opened fire near a gay bar in central Oslo in the early hours of Saturday morning, amid celebrations linked to the city's Pride festival.

+Thousands of people rallied in central Oslo in the evening, disregarding a police request not to gather, in an impromptu memorial service and to support gay rights.

+They brandished placards bearing such messages as "You can't cancel us" and "Sexual Freedom".

 Norwegian police said they were still investigating Matapour's motive.